Home » Recipes » Cooking Method » Instant Pot » Instant Pot Spaghetti and Meatballs

 Instructions

-• Place pasta on top of meatballs and gently spread it into a flat layer.
+• Add frozen meatballs (on top of the onion mixture) and arrange them in as flat a layer as you can.
+Place pasta on top of meatballs and gently spread it into a flat layer.
 Drizzle pasta with 2 tablespoons olive oil — this will help prevent the pasta from sticking.

 Video